-- which emergency services are responsible for these issues in your community? - do those agencies understand the importance of tourism to the national, regional and local economy? - if not, how can we best get the message across to them?
+- which emergency services are responsible for these issues in their destinations? - have they been consulted in the past about integrated plans for the safety of visitors? - do those agencies understand the importance of tourism to the national, regional and local economy? - if not, how can we best get the message across to them?

-Discuss these issues with participants and ensure that they realise the importance of developing and maintain networks, and of disseminating the message on the critical role of tourism in their community's and country's economy.
+Discuss these issues with participants and ensure that they realise the importance of developing and maintain networks, and of disseminating the message on the critical role of tourism in a country's economy.